zachmccabe/zachmccabe.github.io/_tools/exiftool-notes.md

 <code>exiftool -a -u -g1 foo.jpg</code>
 </pre>

 I use this all the time to see how different cameras and apps write metadata to image files.
 It's great for verifying what's in the file and for troubleshooting problems.
-It might be all you need.